jonnyabrams/tour-blimey/README.md

 # Tour Blimey

-A tour listings web app using TypeScript and the MERN stack (MongoDB, Express, React, Node) along with Redux Toolkit for state management.
+A responsive tour listings web app using TypeScript and the MERN stack (MongoDB, Express, React, Node) along with Redux Toolkit for state management.

 Users can sign up, sign in, see a list of all tours posted, add their own tours, edit them, delete them and sign out again.
 If they try to access a protected route while signed out, they will be redirected to the login page following a 5-second countdown.